Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ## About rule files
 Hayabusa detection rules are written in [YAML](https://en.wikipedia.org/wiki/YAML) format.
+They are a subset of sigma rules with some additions.
+We are trying to make them as close to sigma rules as possible so that it is easy to convert Hayabusa rules back to sigma to give back to the community.
-It can express complex detection rules by combining not only simple string matching but also regular expressions, `AND`, `OR`, and other conditions.
+Hayabusa rules can express complex detection rules by combining not only simple string matching but also regular expressions, `AND`, `OR`, and other conditions.
-In this section, we will explain how to write hayabusa detection rules.
+In this section, we will explain how to write Hayabusa detection rules.

 # Rule file format
 Example: